Why here? Why now? Why at all?

 I needed to let go of the chains confining me inside.
 Falling apart helped.
 It changed my soul and way of being in the world.

 All of this whilst trying outwardly to keep it together for the sake of my daughter who needed her mum through challenges of her own.

-In and out of heart pain and grief I struggled and I would often lose confidence in myself or believe that I wasn’t a good enough person to fulfil this self set journey.
-That my illness would take over and I’d be stuck at home all day everyday with no quality of life.
+In and out of heart pain and grief I struggled and I would often lose confidence in myself (still can) or believe that I wasn’t a good enough person.
+That my illness made me undesirable and I’d be stuck at home all day everyday with no quality of life.
 I did not feel worthy or that anything I had to share would be of value to others.
 I doubted myself and what I was trying to do.
 I had had a childhood filled with adversity (which is not a topic for now) and insecurities born of that time that continued to affect my thinking and core beliefs.
-A lifetime of being told I wasn’t good enough, too big for my boots and believing I wasn’t enough or worthy.
-The song that best represented this inner battle was another by Delta Goodrem called “Enough” https://youtu.be/OFsmz9SpZHE
+A lifetime of being told I wasn’t good enough, too big for my boots, a fantasist and believing I wasn’t enough or worthy.
+The song that best represented this inner battle I had with this was another by Delta Goodrem called “Enough” https://youtu.be/OFsmz9SpZHE

 (NOTE: Thankfully however I have had great therapeutic support to look at this and grow)

 I felt old belief systems oozing into my thinking patterns.